Cram school: Brazil

 Cram schools are called "Cursinhos" (lit.
 Little Courses) in Brazil and are attended by students who will be taking a vestibular exam to be admitted into a university.

 Chile

 Cram schools are called "Preuniversitarios" in Chile, and are attended by students before taking PAES (Superior Education Entrance Test) in order to get onto undergraduate studies.

 China

-Buxiban (補習班 (补习班, Bǔxíbān)) are cram schools located in China.
-They are related to the phenomenon of buke, which is extra study for the improvement of students’ academic performance in National Higher Education Entrance Examination (commonly known as Gaokao).
-They exist due to the importance of standardized exams, such as:
+In China, cram schools are called Buxiban (補習班 (补习班, Bǔxíbān)).
+They are related to the improvement of students’ performance on the National Higher Education Entrance Examination (Gaokao).
+Historically, they were designed for students who were behind and had trouble matching the pace of traditional schools.
+Newer types of cram school say their educational purpose is to train the reasoning ability (siwei 思维) of students.

+Examinations like the National Higher Education Entrance Examination (Gaokao) are vital, deciding the academic future of participants.
+The tuition fees for cram schools are expensive.
+Cram schools exist due to the importance of standardized exams, such as: